MrCalico/Shopping-Lists/README.md

 # Shoplist

 This is a single page web application will track your shopping lists for multiple stores.
-It is built around RxJs Obsereable and a real time database which allows it's users to update and view changes in real time.
+It is built around RxJs Observables and a real time database which allows it's users to update and view changes in real time.

-It's is developed using Angular 4, AngularFire (for Google Firebase), and Angular Material Design.
+It's is developed using Angular 4, AngularFire (for Google Firebase), and Angular Material Design.  (recently upgraded from Bootstrap to Angular Material)

 ##